The Community LEGACY Grant: We’ve awarded £40,000 to UK Community Groups this Winter!

 Liverpool Advocates for Windrush (Liverpool City Region): stand at the forefront of addressing the injustices arising from the Windrush scandal.

+Can’t Blame da Youth (Leicester): help children and young people explore history and culture in multicultural Leicester.
 Sunshine Kitchen Afrikoko (Swansea): a community food project at the Swansea Wellbeing Center, accessed by those on the social and economic margins.

-Bristol Black Carers (Bristol): a multi award-winning charity committed to providing person-centred and holistic services.
+Bristol Black Carers (Bristol):a multi award-winning charity committed to providing person-centred and holistic services.

 Retired Caribbean Nurses Association (London): is an exhibition and oral history project that chronicals the experiences of retired nurses, who have been recruited from the Caribbean from 1949 onwards.